 Golfer's elbow, or medial epicondylitis, is an overuse injury similar to tennis elbow (on the outside of the arm) but causing pain on the inside of the elbow instead.
-This elbow injury usually comes on gradually over a period of time, rather than being an acute pain.
+This elbow injury usually comes on gradually over a period of time.
 It is sometimes known as thrower's elbow or little league elbow.
-We explain the symptoms, causes, and treatment to return you back to full fitness in the shortest time.

-The main symptoms are pain and tenderness on the bony bit on the inside of the elbow called the medial epicondyle, particularly when gripping hard with the hand.
-There will be a general weakness in the wrist and pain will be reproduced by bending the wrist palm downwards against resistance and resisting pronation or rotating the wrist inwards.
+The main symptom of medial epicondylitis is pain and tenderness on the inside of the elbow, specifically over the medial epicondyle (prominent bony protrusion) where the flexor muscle in the forearm attach.
+Pain is worse when attempting to grip things hard and will be a general weakness in the wrist.
+When assessing Golfer's elbow, pain will be reproduced by bending the wrist (palm downwards) against resistance and when resisting pronation (rotating the wrist inwards).

 Medial epicondylitis usually comes on gradually over time and is an uncomfortable niggle with recurrent stiffness before it develops into a painful injury causing the athlete loss of function.

 Causes & Anatomy